I Love to See the Temple

 I’ll prepare myself while I am young.
 This is my sacred duty – Ask the children what things they need to do in order to prepare to go to the temple.
 Responses might include: pay tithing, attend church, be baptized, be honest, gain a testimony, obey the Word of Wisdom, etc. Write their responses on the walking stones, and put the stones on the board to make a path from the children to the temple.
 Ask the children why it is their sacred duty to prepare themselves to go to the temple.
 (If we wish to return to live with our Heavenly Father we must go to the temple so that we can receive certain necessary saving ordinances found only in the temple.)

 I love to see the temple.
 I’ll go inside someday – Open the temple doors.
-Discuss when they will be able to go to the temple for the first time as adults, such as when they are sealed to their spouse, or going on a mission, etc.
+Discuss when they will be able to go to the temple for the first time as adults, such as when they are married or going on a mission.

 I’ll covenant with my Father.
 I”ll promise to obey – Open the window to the words “Covenant, Promise, Obey”, and explain that we make sacred covenants in the temple.
 Covenants are promises we make with the Lord.
-The covenants we make help us achieve salvation and exaltation.
-But we must obey the promises we make if we wish to receive the promised blessings.
+The covenants we make help us achieve exaltation, but we must obey the promises we make if we wish to receive the promised blessings.

 Where we are sealed together – Open the window that shows the couple in white.